evjohnston/evjohnston.github.io/1research.md

 ### Outside of research, my interests include:

-rockclimbing, figure skating, escape rooms, spanish guitar and singing
+I like to rock climb and I grew up figure skating.
+I love escape rooms, board games, and really any group activity that requires you to solve problems.
+I also play blues guitar and piano, and love to sing with my friends.